Roseon Finance (ROSN) Trading Down 14.2% This Week

-Roseon Finance (ROSN) traded up 3% against the dollar during the 1-day period ending at 18:00 PM ET on September 9th.
-During the last week, Roseon Finance has traded 14.2% lower against the dollar.
-One Roseon Finance coin can currently be purchased for $0.0609 or 0.00000154 BTC on cryptocurrency exchanges.
-Roseon Finance has a market capitalization of $2.19 million and approximately $348,095.00 worth of Roseon Finance was traded on exchanges in the last 24 hours.
+Roseon Finance (ROSN) traded up 3% against the dollar during the 1 day period ending at 10:00 AM ET on September 13th.
+Roseon Finance has a total market capitalization of $2.19 million and $348,095.00 worth of Roseon Finance was traded on exchanges in the last day.
+One Roseon Finance coin can now be purchased for approximately $0.0609 or 0.00000154 BTC on major cryptocurrency exchanges.
+During the last seven days, Roseon Finance has traded down 14.2% against the dollar.

 - Radio Caca (RACA) traded down 5.9% against the dollar and now trades at $0.0013 or 0.00000003 BTC.